 Christina H. Koch: Yes, that's correct.
 I've actually been meaning to do that my whole mission up here.
 It took me till almost the 300th day, but I heard about it.

 I was reading the news, and I heard about it, and I literally went straight to the cupola and set up a time-lapse to try and capture it, and I got really lucky and got to see some meteors.
 So that was awesome.

 Kelly Slater: Do you miss the blue skies?

-We just look out the window into space facing the Earth, and I we see is the blackness of space and we when we look on the Earth, the only blue that we see is from the water usually for overland.
+We just look out the window into space facing the Earth, and I we see is the blackness of space, and we when we look at the Earth, the only blue that we see is from the water, usually for overland.

 It just looks like normal land color, either green or a beautiful red over a desert, so we don't see that blue of the sky.

 The one place you could say we do see it is at the time of the sunrise or sunset when we can actually kind of make out the atmosphere on the horizon of the earth and it's really, really beautiful.

 But no, I have not seen a blue sky since I've been up here, and I was just thinking the other day that I cannot wait to look up and see the blue sky.

 Kelly Slater: How did you get into surfing and, obviously, are you missing it while being up there?

 Christina H. Koch: I do miss it a ton.
 In fact, I think that's - aside from seeing my family and friends - getting back into that is one of the things I'm looking forward to the most - at the very least, just getting back to the beach.